 BUY TO LET TAXATION CHANGES

-Are you aware of the up and coming taxation that were unveiled in George Osborne’s Summer Budget on 8 July?.
-These changes are being phased in from 2017 and fully implemented by 2020 and will have a significant impact on most landlords.
+Are you aware of the taxation changes?.
+These changes started being phased in from 2017 and fully implemented by 2020 and will have a significant impact on most landlords.

-The current tax relief available on buy to lets has historically made them an attractive investment for any investor, however the new rules may make both new and existing investors think carefully when purchasing an investment property, in particular their tax position.
+Historically the tax relief available on buy to lets has made them an attractive investment for any investor, however the new rules may make both new and existing investors think carefully when purchasing an investment property, in particular their tax position.

 What is changing?